truenas/middleware/docs/userguide/truenas_services.rst

 Refer to :ref:`Block (iSCSI)` for instructions on how to configure iSCSI.
 To start the iSCSI service, click its entry in "Services".

-.. note:: a warning message will occur if you stop the iSCSI service when initiators are connected.
+.. note:: A warning message is shown if you stop the iSCSI service when initiators are connected.
 Type :command:`ctladm islist` to determine the names of
           the connected initiators.

 .. index:: LLDP, Link Layer Discovery Protocol